andywar65/architettura/README.md

 In a Wall block you can define it's `TYPE` to set the partition type (physical characteristics, TODO) and `MATERIALs` for interior and exterior surfaces.
 A single material can describe three stripes of the same surface.
 In Slabs a single material describes ceiling and floor patterns.

 Doors can be hinged or sliding, single or double.
 Geometry and behaviour are defined in CAD (block dimension and attributes), appearance is defined by `MATERIAL`.
-If you set `TYPE` attribute to `ghost`, door panel is not rendered.
+If you set `TYPE` attribute to `ghost`, door is not rendered.
 If a door panel is clicked, an animation is triggered.
 Windows are similar, but they also have a `SILL`, representing the height of the window sill from the floor.
 Wall underneath will inherit the material from the wall entity you have poked.